-QA reviewers to assess whether they agreed with the screening decisions for each referral.
-To conduct the review, QA randomly selected 50 screen-outs each quarter in which the only allegation was educational neglect.64 For the quarter reviewed, QA agreed with the decision to screen out the referral 88 percent of the time.
+From January to March 2018, the QA Unit conducted quarterly reviews of educational neglect referrals that the Educational Triage Unit screened out.
+The key purpose of this review was for QA reviewers to assess whether they agreed with the screening decisions for each referral.
+To conduct the review, QA randomly selected 50 screen-outs each quarter in which the only allegation was educational neglect.
+85 For the quarter reviewed, QA agreed with the decision to screen out the referral 88 percent of the time.
 Given the consistently strong findings for these screen-outs throughout CY 2017 and January-March 2018, educational screen-out reviews were put on hold until CY 2019.

 For every PAQIA review, CFSA utilizes quantitative and qualitative data to assist with deeper, root-cause analyses beyond the surface data.
 Every case reviewer conducts qualitative research using a tool based on current policy, best practices, and input from program area management.
 Reviewers are trained on the purpose of the review and each review tool prior to commencing the case review.
 Each review, for example, has its own survey tool that asks questions to determine whether the social worker provided practice consistent with benchmarks and policy requirements.
 Additionally, PAQIA requires all reviews to include a QA process where a sample of each reviewer's completed review tools are subject to a secondary review to ensure accuracy and consistency throughout the review.
-Based on the results of the secondary review, re-training on specific practice areas may be provided to reviewers as necessary.
+Based on the results of the secondary review, retraining on specific practice areas may be provided to reviewers as necessary.